-Detected odontocete vocalizations included clicks and whistles (Figures 7-15).
-Most of these detections were assigned to the unidentified odontocete category (Figure 7), with clicks being divided into four main groups when possible based on spectral patterns.
-The unidentified odontocete vocalization category also included unidentified odontocete whistles <5 kHz, possibly related to killer whale occurrence, with a peak in mid-November (see Debich et al. 2014 for more details).
+Detected odontocete vocalizations included clicks and whistles (Figures 4-10).
+Most of these detections were assigned to the unidentified odontocete category (Figure 4), with clicks being divided into four main groups when possible based on spectral patterns.
+The unidentified odontocete vocalization category also included unidentified odontocete whistles <5 kHz, possibly related to killer whale occurrence (see Debich et al. 2014 for more details).
 Several click detections were assigned to beaked whales.
-There were a few detections assigned to an unidentified beaked whale click type (BW38) (Figure 8).
-Blainville's beaked whale clicks were also detected (Figure 9), as were Cuvier's beaked whale clicks (Figure 10).
-For Cuvier's beaked whale clicks, there was a slight peak in November 2011.
+Blainville's beaked whale clicks were detected (Figure 5), as were Cuvier's beaked whale clicks (Figure 6).
 There were significantly more Gervais' beaked whale detections than any other beaked whale.
-Detections for this species peaked in November 2011 at Site E (Figure 11).
-Other detected odontocete vocalizations included killer whale clicks, which were detected in late November 2011 (Figure 12).
-Kogia spp.
-(Figure 13), Risso's dolphins (Figure 14), and sperm whales (Figure 15) were also all detected in the August - December 2011 deployment at Site E. Kogia spp. clicks peaked in late November 2011.
+Detections for this species peaked in mid- to late September at Site E (Figure 7).
+Other detected odontocete vocalizations included Kogia spp.
+(Figure 8), Risso's dolphins (Figure 9), and sperm whales (Figure 10).

 Table 1.
-Summary of detections of marine mammal vocalizations at Site E for August - December 2011.
+Summary of detections of marine mammal vocalizations at Site E for July - October 2012.
 For mysticetes, total duration of vocalizations (hours) and percent of recording duration are based on data analyzed in hourly bins; for odontocetes, total duration of vocalizations (hours) and percent of recording duration are based on data analyzed in minute bins.